Alle artikelen

 Use Remove approval from the expense menu to delete the journal entry, then correct the invoice details (currency, line items, accounts) and re-approve.

-A linked payment was not consolidated after re-approval
+A payment is not reflected after re-approval